paintparty/bling/README.md

 ## Basic Usage

+> [!NOTE]
-Note that if you are reading this on github in a light-mode theme, the dark-mode samples in the sections below will appear to have lower contrast than they actually do if you were viewing them in dark-mode.
+> If you are reading this on github in a light-mode theme, the dark-mode samples in the sections below will appear to have lower contrast than they actually do if you were viewing them in dark-mode.

 **`bling.core/bling`** takes any number of arguments and returns a string of text decorated with tags for colorization, italics, and boldness: